HadiElNawfal/350-HW1/README.md

 ### Installation Steps

-1. Through your terminal or command prompt, install Scapy using pip by running the following command: `pip install scapy`
+1. Through your terminal or command prompt, install Scapy using pip by running the following command: `pip install scapy`.
 This will download and install Scapy and its dependencies.

 2. You can clone both codes, once the installation is complete, using the command: git clone https://github.com/Client-ProxyServer

+## Running the Codes

+1. Run the Server code by typing `python Server.py` in a command prompt in the file's directory.

+2. Run the Client code by typing `python Client.py` in a command prompt in the file's directory.

-## Server:
+### Server:
+The script:
 * Listens on a port that is specified to receive incoming connections.
 * Analyzes the incoming request to extract the destination server's IP address.
 * Generates a message detailing the request, including the IP address and the exact time it was made.